 Autumn Meteor Showers:

-- Southern Taurids: Active from September 23 to November 12, peaking on the night of November 3-4.
+- Southern Taurids: Active from late September through early November.
 The Southern Taurids are a relatively low-activity shower, with only about 5 meteors per hour at their peak.
 However, they are famous for producing occasional bright fireballs, which can light up the sky in spectacular bursts.
 These meteors come from Comet 2P/Encke.
 While the shower is slow-moving, it offers a serene and memorable meteor-watching experience.

-- Northern Taurids: Active from October 13 to December 2, with a peak on November 8-9.
+- Northern Taurids: Active into December.
 Like the Southern Taurids, the Northern Taurids are a low-activity shower.
 However, the meteors tend to be a bit brighter.
 The Northern and Southern Taurids are considered part of the same meteor complex.
 This shower can provide slow-moving meteors, which may make for a pleasant and peaceful skywatching experience.

-- Geminids: Active from November 19 to December 24, with a peak on the night of December 13-14.
+- Geminids: Active from early to mid-December, with a peak around the night of December 13-14.
 The Geminid meteor shower is one of the most prolific meteor showers, producing up to 120 meteors per hour at its peak.
 Known for their bright, intensely colored trails, the Geminids are one of the most beautiful meteor showers of the year.
 The meteors originate from Asteroid 3200 Phaethon, and the shower is visible across much of the globe, making it an accessible event for stargazers everywhere.

-- Ursids: Active from December 13 to 24, peaking on the night of December 22-23.
+- Ursids: Active mid-December (around the winter solstice), peaking on the night of December 21-22.
 The Ursid meteor shower is a relatively low-key event, producing only about 5-10 meteors per hour at its peak.
 However, it's a good option for those in the Northern Hemisphere who might have missed the larger showers earlier in the season.
 The Ursids are associated with Comet 8P/Tuttle and tend to produce meteors that travel slower than other showers, offering a more tranquil viewing experience.

 Seasonal Favorites & Traditions